uriegel/WebWindowNetCore/READMENuget.md

 # WebWindowNetCore
 A .NET 8 Webview Application for Windows and Linux similar to Electron.
 It uses a functional builder pattern to set up the application.
-It has an integrated Asp.NET (Kestrel) server which can be used to host the app and to communicate between the .NET application and the web app.
+To communicate between the .NET application and the web app there is a Javascript request interface.
 The web site can be hosted as .NET resource, of course alternatively via HTTP(s):// or file://.

-WebWindowNetCore > version 10.0.0 is completely redesigned and programmed in F#, so that it is "F# friendly".
-Of course C# is supported as well.
-Unlike the older versions, there is no other Nuget packet required other than this.
+WebWindowNetCore > version 11.0.0 is redesigned and has dropped included HTTP Server

 > WebViewNetCore.Linux and WebViewNetCore.Windows are now obsolete!